 3. List Prep- listen to recordings, get tempos (base, reasonable slowest, reasonable fastest), character of pieces (word or phrase to describe it), phrasing choices (traditional, personal).
 Learn the notes, memorize if possible, establish sound concepts, play with metronome (slow practice, shifting strong beats, accent every X number of bars, etc.).
 Play with recordings, play by yourself, experiment/improvise on elements in the piece, mock auditions alone/for x number of people.
 Play as if you are always performing, even as you practice.
 Who are you playing with, how do you fit in, how would you play it in the orchestra/how does it differ from the audition way/does it differ at all?

 4. Self Prep- get to know yourself.
-How do you respond to different stimuli, what is your self-talk like, are you happy with your progress, are you frustrated, are you scared, are you disappointed, are you happy, etc. Connect with and face all of the inner issues, and you will grow and increase your esteem and resolve.
+How do you respond to different stimuli, what is your self-talk like, are you happy with your progress, are you frustrated, are you scared, are you disappointed, are you happy, etc. Connect with, face and understand all of the inner issues, and you will grow and increase your esteem and resolve.
 Develop a positive self-image that is strong enough to withstand all negativity.

 When Am I Ready?